Figure 1 showing conventional and inverse OLS linear regression fits on some real, observed climate variables.

 As shown by SB10, the presence of any time-varying radiative forcing decorrelates the co-variations between radiative flux and temperature.
 Low correlations lead to regression-diagnosed feedback parameters biased toward zero, which corresponds to a borderline unstable climate system.

 This is an important paper highlighting the need to use lagged regression to avoid the decorrelating effect of delays in the response.
-However, it is ultimately still based on regression of two error laden-variables and thus does not recognise regression dilution that is also present in this situation.
+However, does not deal with the further attenuation due to regression dilution.
+It is ultimately still based on regression of two error laden-variables and thus does not recognise regression dilution that is also present in this situation.
 Thus it is likely that this paper is still over-estimating sensitivity.

 Dessler 2011 :